jsoma/playfair-projects/checklist-pitch.md

 Find more details on [PITCHING.md](PITCHING.md).

     # Pitch issue checklist

-    Paste this into the body of your pitch issue, NOT as the first comment!
-You can delete this line after you paste it.

     - [ ] My pitch issue has `[Pitch]` in the title
     - [ ] My pitch issue has `[Data request]` in the title if I need additional data
     - [ ] My pitch issue links to my data set